giantjs/giant-developer-guide/src/universal-events.md

 |:-------|:----------|
 | `npm install giant-event` | `$event` |

 In a system of interacting components, inversion of control, and separation of concerns are cornerstones of scalability and clarity of design.
-A mechanism through which self-contained units listen to shared structures to which other units may communicate changes in their state, implements both features.
+A mechanism through which self-contained components listen to shared structures to which other components may communicate changes in their state, implements both features.
 In Giant, these shared structures are called *event spaces*, traversed by *events* along *paths*, in a process called *bubbling*.

 The purpose of Giant's event module is to generalize eventing to any application component or data structure that can be expressed through or mapped to a path.
 Drawing on analogy with the DOM, parent-children relationships between nodes define such a path.